corrode/corrode.github.io/content/blog/hardening-rust/index.md

 Instead of giving a process full root privileges, grant only the specific capability it needs, such as `CAP_NET_BIND_SERVICE` for binding to low ports.
 If a process needs elevated privileges only during startup, drop them before accepting requests.

-The details vary by platform and orchestrator, so treat Linux containers as one concrete example, not the universal model.
+The details vary by platform and orchestrator, so treat Linux containers as one concrete setup.
 For systemd services, Kubernetes, FreeBSD jails, macOS sandboxing, or Windows services, look up the equivalent least-privilege and sandboxing features for that environment.

 The big picture is that security hardening is about reducing the surface of things that can go wrong.